efermenal/personal-blog/content/books/the-philosophy-of-redemption/index.md

 we can access the artistic and contemplative universe that alleviates existence, as Schopenhauer suggests.
 In both, we can see the Buddhist influence.

-> And the consoling answer says: all of you will find extermination and will be redeemed.
+> And the consoling answer says: all of you will find extermination and will be redeemed

 I think it was Nietzsche who claimed that for a philosopher to be respectable, he had to lead by example.
 While it is said that Schopenhauer ranted about life with a glass of